Submental (Under Chin) Contouring: Neck Liposuction, CoolSculpting®, or KYBELLA®? (Updated 2025)

 3 model progression of woman losing her double chin (models)

-In this blog, I will cover the options to improve the contour of the submental area.
-First, though I will cover the confusing terminology describing this anatomy and the treatment options.
-At Aesthetica, we treat this area with the appropriate procedure—CoolSculpting, liposuction, a neck lift, or fillers.
+Are you bothered by a double chin?
+In this blog, I will cover submental (under chin) contouring options offered at Aesthetica.
+I’ll explain the confusing terminology describing this anatomy and your treatment options.
+At Aesthetica, we treat this area with various effective solutions, including CoolSculpting, liposuction, a neck lift, or fillers.

 What Is the Submental Area?